 Posted on behalf of Phillips Law Group on Dec 08, 2010 in Social Security Disability

 As unfortunate as it seems, there are people in Arizona who are disabled and unable to work to the point where they would be considered gainfully employed.
 These disabilities can be physical or mental, and the federal government has programs to help those in this position so they can avoid suffering unnecessarily and/or becoming a burden on others.
 This program is known as Social Security Disability, or SSD.
-Those who successfully apply for the program obtain monthly benefits from the Social Security Administration, or SSA, but for many reasons those who need this type of help also need assistance from Arizona social security disability lawyers.
+Those who successfully apply for the program obtain monthly benefits from the Social Security Administration, or SSA, but for many reasons those who need this type of help also need assistance from Phoenix social security disability lawyers.
 Below is one aspect of this process where help is needed, which is known as the appeals process.

 Arizona Social Security Disability and SSI Appeals

 People who need financial help from the SSA in the form of SSD begin their efforts of obtaining them by filing an application with the local SSA office.
 Statistics show that nationwide, approximately two-thirds of these initial requests for benefits are denied by the SSA for different reasons.
 When an applicant is denied benefits, he or she has a few weeks at most to request an appeal, which is also known as a request for reconsideration of benefits.
 Failure to request this appeal in a timely fashion results in the applicant having to start this process over from the beginning.